EverFi/Good-Life/README.md

 store.setCacheMaxAge( 120000 );

 ```
-Good life also supports the removal of items and clearing of localstorage.
-More features coming soon.
+Good life also supports the removal of items and clearing of localStorage.
+More features coming soon (including fallback for browsers that don't support localStorage).
 Launch index.html to see test results.